SeanMitchell1994/Portfolio/README.md

 # Portfolio
-Just a my simple portfolio, hosted using github pages.
+Just a simple portfolio, hosted using github pages.